1,000+ Opportunities

 Page last updated: April 16, 2024 November 6, 2025 Community Reinvestment Program (CRP) CRP funding opportunities Economic development with CRP Legal assistance with CRP Reentry services with CRP Violence prevention with CRP Please use the Community Reinvestment Project contact form to connect with the CRP Team.
 We will get back to you within 5-7 business days. © 2025 Washington State Department of Commerce.

-Based on current listing details, eligibility includes: By-and-for organizations serving Black, Latine, Native American, Asian, Native Hawaiian and Pacific Islander communities, as well as other organizations, lenders, and tribes across Washington State.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: By-and-for organizations serving Black, Latine, Native American, Asian, Native Hawaiian and Pacific Islander communities, community partners, lenders, and tribes across Washington State.
+Confirm the full requirements in the official notice before applying.